BlackBerry: Software

 Third-party developers can write software using these APIs, and proprietary BlackBerry APIs as well.
-Any application that makes use of certain restricted functionality must be digitally signed so that it can be associated to a developer account at RIM.
+Any application that makes use of certain restricted functionality were required to be digitally signed so that it could be associated to a developer account at RIM.
 This signing procedure guarantees the authorship of an application but does not guarantee the quality or security of the code.
-RIM provides tools for developing applications and themes for BlackBerry.
+RIM provided tools for developing applications and themes for BlackBerry.
 Applications and themes can be loaded onto BlackBerry devices through BlackBerry World, Over The Air (OTA) through the BlackBerry mobile browser, or through BlackBerry Desktop Manager.

-BlackBerry devices, as well as Android, iOS, and Windows Phone platforms, have the ability to use the proprietary BlackBerry Messenger, also known as BBM, software for sending and receiving encrypted instant messages, voice notes, images and videos via BlackBerry PIN.
-As long as your cell phone has a data plan these messages are all free of charge.
-Some of the features of BBM include groups, bar-code scanning, lists, shared calendars, BBM Music and integration with apps and games using the BBM social platform.
+BlackBerry devices, as well as Android, iOS, and Windows Phone platforms, had the ability to use the proprietary BlackBerry Messenger, also known as BBM, software for sending and receiving encrypted instant messages, voice notes, images and videos via BlackBerry PIN.
+As long as users had a data plan, these messages were all free of charge.
+Some of the features of BBM included groups, barcode scanning, lists, shared calendars, BBM Music and integration with apps and games using the BBM social platform.

 In April 2013, BlackBerry announced that it was shutting down its streaming music service, BBM Music, which was active for almost two years since its launch.
 BlackBerry Messenger Music closed on June 2, 2013.

 In July 2014, BlackBerry revealed BlackBerry Assistant, a new feature for BlackBerry OS 10.3, and BlackBerry Passport hardware.
-The feature is a digital personal assistant to help keep you "organized, informed and productive."
+The feature was a digital personal assistant to help keep users "organized, informed and productive."

 In December 2014, BlackBerry and NantHealth, a healthcare-focused data provider, launched a secure cancer genome browser, giving doctors the ability to access patients' genetic data on the BlackBerry Passport smartphone.

-On January 3, 2022, BlackBerry announced that they would discontinue their services on all BlackBerry phones not running on Android on January 4.
-According to BlackBerry, "As of this date, devices running these legacy services and software through either carrier or Wi-Fi connections will no longer reliably function, including for data, phone calls, SMS and 9-1-1 functionality".

 Phones with BlackBerry email client

-Several non-BlackBerry mobile phones have been released featuring the BlackBerry email client which connects to BlackBerry servers.
+Several non-BlackBerry mobile phones have been released featuring the BlackBerry email client which connected to BlackBerry servers.
 Many of these phones have full QWERTY keyboards.